nategri/chernobyl_dice/README.md

 2. Order other components (see URLs in the parts list)
 3. Embed brass standoffs into enclosure (this is how front and back panels and custom PCBs will be mounted)
     * TIPS
-      * A single drop of cyanocrylate (Super Glue) should be placed in the standoff holes in the enclosure before they are pressed in (the tip of a Phillips head screw driver workds well for this task)
+      * A single drop of cyanocrylate (superglue) should be placed in the standoff holes in the enclosure before they are pressed in (the tip of a Phillips head screw driver workds well for this task)
       * If the tops some holes came out of the printer a bit distorted then they can be widened easily by twisting a largish Phillips head scewdriver in them until the top of the hole is wide enough.